-Kubegres is a Kubernetes operator allowing to deploy a cluster of PostgreSql pods with data replication and failover enabled out-of-the box.
+Kubegres is a Kubernetes operator allowing to deploy one or many clusters of PostgreSql pods with data replication and failover enabled out-of-the box.
 It brings simplicity when using PostgreSql considering how complex managing stateful-set's life-cycle and data replication could be with Kubernetes.

 Kubegres has the following features: